-The Solar Energy Technologies Office (SETO) at the U.S. Department of Energy (DOE) has launched a new prize competition to help achieve the goals of the recently announced Water Security Grand Challenge.
+In April of 2020, the Solar Energy Technologies Office (SETO) at the U.S. Department of Energy (DOE) launched the Solar Desalination Prize competition to help achieve the goals of the Water Security Grand Challenge.

 The American-Made Challenges: Solar Desalination Prize is a multi-stage prize competition designed to accelerate the development of low-cost desalination systems that use solar-thermal power to produce clean drinking water from saltwater.
 Each stage of the competition will have increasing prize amounts, totaling millions of dollars.

 The Solar Desalination Prize is a four-phase prize competition that will advance thermal desalination technologies to expand the utilization of non-traditional water sources, ensure water security, and improve the resilience of U.S. infrastructure.